williamwen1986/Luakit/doc/Set-up-Luakit-in-android-with-source-code.md

 Copy your lua source code to android assets/lua folder
 -----------------------------
-Our demo lua source code is in the [luaSrc folder](../AndroidDemo/WeatherTest/app/src/main/assets/lua), you need to copy the source code your need to assets/lua folder, you can also add your own lua file to assets/lua folder.
+You must add your own lua files to assets/lua folder (the name "lua" is important).

 Initialization Luakit
 -----------------------------